AayushSinha107/auto-grader-system/README.md

-# 📝 AI Auto-Grader System
+# 🎓 AI Auto-Grader Web App

-An automated, multi-agent AI grading pipeline that evaluates student answers against dynamically generated rubrics and outputs a clean PDF report card.
-Built using the [CAMEL-AI](https://camel-ai.org/) framework and powered by lightning-fast Groq inference.
+A full-stack, multi-agent AI grading platform that evaluates student submissions against dynamically generated rubrics and outputs a clean PDF report card.

+Built with the [CAMEL-AI](https://camel-ai.org/) framework, powered by lightning-fast Groq inference, and served via a modern **FastAPI** backend with a **Tailwind CSS** frontend.

 ---

 ## ✨ Features

+* **🖥️ Modern Web Interface:** A clean, user-friendly browser interface to upload files and generate reports seamlessly.
-* **📂 Dynamic File Ingestion:** Simply provide your text files.
-The system automatically ingests all `.txt` documents provided to build its knowledge base—no strict file naming conventions required.
+* **📂 Dynamic File Ingestion:** Drop your `.txt` files directly into the web UI.
+No hardcoded file names or terminal commands required.
-* **🤖 Multi-Agent Architecture:** Utilizes two distinct AI agents—a **Rubric Agent** (to generate strict answer keys from your provided curriculum) and an **Evaluator Agent** (to grade the student).
+* **🤖 Multi-Agent Architecture:** Utilizes two distinct AI agents:
+  * **Rubric Agent:** Generates strict, fair answer keys from your provided curriculum.
+  * **Evaluator Agent:** Grades the student's submission against the generated rubric.
-* **⚡ Lightning Fast:** Leverages Groq's Llama 3 models for near-instant reasoning and text generation.
+* **⚡ Lightning Fast:** Leverages Groq's Llama 3.1 models for near-instant reasoning and evaluation.
-* **📄 PDF Generation:** Automatically compiles the final evaluation into a neatly formatted `.pdf` report card.
+* **📄 Automatic PDF Generation:** Compiles the final evaluation into a neatly formatted `.pdf` report card delivered straight to your browser.

 ---